• Skip to primary navigation

 • Full-Fat Coconut Milk: Use a high-quality coconut milk for the best results.
 My favorite brands include Thai Kitchen, Native Forest, or the Trader Joe's brand.

 • Sweetened Condensed Coconut Milk: You can buy sweetened condensed coconut milk and it is also so easy to make your own.
-Check out my post for Homemade Sweetened Condensed Coconut Milk.
+Check out my post for Homemade Coconut Condensed Milk.
 This vegan variety tastes so much like the original and is truly delicious.

 • Unsweetened Coconut Cream: Most coquito recipes use brands of cream of coconut that are sweetened.
 In addition to having lots of sugar, they also contain way too many emulsifiers and other ingredients that are not very healthy.
 Therefore, we use unsweetened coconut cream from Thai Kitchen that has zero sugar and uses only one emulsifier.
 Although you can find brands of coconut cream that have no emulsifiers at all.